dmentre/re-demexp/condorcet/condorcet-architecture-design.md

 ## Input module ##

-Input: The vote expressed in text form on standard output.
+Input: The vote expressed in text form on standard input.

 Outputs:

-1. A boolean telling if the input file is valid or not;
+1. A boolean telling if the input is valid or not;
 2. A Condorcet Matrix corresponding to all the votes in the input.

-## Condorcet matrix module ##
+## Vote module ##

 Inputs:

-1. A boolean telling if the input file is valid or not;
+1. A boolean telling if the input is valid or not;
 2. A Condorcet Matrix corresponding to all the votes in the input.

 Output: The result of the vote expressed in text form on the standard